Nuitka/Nuitka-website/doc/posts/nuitka-release-0617.rst

--  Encoding names for UTF8 in calls to ``.encode()`` were used inconsistent with and without dashes in the source code, added cleanup to autoformat that picks the one blessed.
+-  Encoding names for UTF8 in calls to ``.encode()`` were used inconsistent with and without dashes in the source code, added cleanup to auto-format that picks the one blessed.

 -  Cleanup taking of runtime traces of DLLs used in preparation for using it in main code eventually, moving it to a dedicated module.